Deployment & Cloud Manager

 mvn clean install) - Unit Tests -- runs

-core/tests - Code Quality -- SonarQube analysis (coverage, bugs, code smells)
+core/tests - Code Quality -- static analysis checks (coverage, bugs, maintainability)

 - Security Scan -- checks for known vulnerabilities